freedomofpress/securedrop-docs/docs/admin/maintenance/backup_and_restore.rst

 Backing up and restoring servers
 ================================

 Maintaining regular backups helps guard against data loss and hardware failure.
-Having a recent backup will allow you to redeploy SecureDrop without changing onion addresses, recreating journalist accounts, or losing previous submissions from Sources.
+Having a recent backup will allow you to redeploy SecureDrop without changing onion addresses, recreating journalist accounts, or losing stored submitted files and conversation histories with Sources.

-.. note:: Only the Application Server is backed up and restored, including historical submissions and both Source Interface and Admin Interface onion addresses.
+.. note:: Only the Application Server is backed up and restored, including files received from Sources and messages exchanged between Sources and Journalists, as well as both Source Interface and Admin Interface onion addresses.
 The Monitor Server needs to be configured from scratch in the event of a hardware migration.

 Minimizing disk use
 -------------------

-Since the backup and restore operations both involve transferring *all* of your SecureDrop's stored submissions over Tor, the process can take a long time.
+Since the backup and restore operations both involve transferring *all* of your SecureDrop's stored data over Tor, the process can take a long time.

-Encouraging Journalists to regularly delete older, unneeded submissions will save time and improve reliability when doing backups.
+Encouraging Journalists to regularly delete older, unneeded conversations will save time and improve reliability when doing backups.

 .. tip:: Although it varies, the average throughput of an Onion Service is about 3 Mbps, or roughly 90 minutes for 2GB.
 Plan your backup and restore accordingly.